DEAP/deap/doc/tutorials/next_step.rst

 the only part of the library that you must write your-self.
 A typical evaluation function takes one individual as argument and return its fitness as a :class:`tuple`.
-As shown in the in the :ref:`core` section, a fitness is a list of floating point values and has a property :attr:`valid` to know if this individual shall be re-evaluated.
+As shown in the in the :ref:`core` section, a fitness is a list of floating point values and has a property :attr:`~deap.base.Fitness.valid` to know if this individual shall be re-evaluated.
 The fitness is set by setting the :attr:`~deap.base.Fitness.values` to the associated :class:`tuple`.
 For example, the following evaluates the previously created individual ``ind1`` and assign its fitness to the corresponding values.

 .. literalinclude:: /code/tutorials/part_3/3_next_step.py
-   :lines: 23-31
+   :lines: 24-32

 Dealing with single objective fitness is not different, the evaluation function **must** return a tuple because single-objective is treated as a special case of multi-objective.